ethomasjoseph/ethomasjoseph.com/docs/_posts/2017-12-23-discovering-mooc-for-easier-learning.md

 * <a href="http://moocse.com/" target="_blank">MOOC Search Engine</a>

-In spite of many people criticizing MOOCs for being "loose" and "disasterous", the fact remains that MOOCs are here to stay, and help eager learners in achieving their objective of attaining quality education.
+In spite of many people criticizing MOOCs for being "<a href="https://elearningindustry.com/what-is-wrong-with-moocs-key-issues-to-consider-before-launching-your-first-mooc"  target="_blank">loose</a>" and "<a href="http://www.slate.com/articles/technology/future_tense/2013/07/moocs_could_be_disastrous_for_students_and_professors.html" target="_blank">disasterous</a>", the fact remains that MOOCs are here to stay, and help eager learners in achieving their objective of attaining quality education.
 It is certainly a boon for busy professionals and executives to enhance their skills, or to double (or triple) skill themselves.